esnoche/Realtime-Chat-App/workTimeline.md

 **Error Note**: Encountered an issue with message rendering that needs to be fixed.
 Will address this tomorrow.

 **Work Duration**: Worked on the project from 8 AM to 11 PM with only 2 meals and a 1-hour tea break(less than 2 hrs).

+day 9 (8-8-2024)
+fixed messages not redering problem by updating message model , it took lots of debug then i founnd out there was error in schema itself